Hanoi Police Warn of Scammers Impersonating Tax Officials

 Any indicators of fraud should be promptly reported to law enforcement agencies for investigation and enforcement action.

-Vietnam investigation service, https://vietpi.com
+Vietnam investigation service, visit us at: https://vietpi.com